-Failover mode is intended to ensure the availability of the internet connection, where you can use a standby network to take over when the active connection fails.
-In this case, only one WAN circuit is active at any time. (there may be traffic on the standby to do basic connectivity checks)
+Failover mode is intended to ensure the availability of the Internet connection, where you can use a standby network to take over when the active connection fails.
+In this case, only one WAN circuit is active at any time.
+There may be traffic on the standby to do basic connectivity checks.

-- Active & Standby State: When both connections are enabled, the Primary WAN will be active, and the other one will be standby.
-If the active connection fails, the standby will become active to maintain uninterrupted internet connectivity.
+- Active & Standby State: When both connections are enabled, the Primary WAN will be active, and the other one will be on standby.
+If the active connection fails, the standby network will become active to maintain uninterrupted internet connectivity.